-To increase the sales in order to gain more market share the company can leverage the lower cost per unit of the product to lower the price from ₹ 25 and sell more number of units at a lower price.
+To increase the sales in order to gain more market share, the company can leverage the lower cost per unit of the product to lower the price from ₹ 25 and sell more units at a lower price.

-- Marginal cost on the other hand specifically takes into account the increase in cost for producing one additional unit.
-It is more often used to optimize production while incremental cost is not an optimization tool.
+- Marginal cost, on the other hand, specifically takes into account the increase in cost for producing one additional unit.
+It is more often used to optimize production, while the incremental cost is not an optimization tool.

 - Whether to accept a one-off high volume order from the customer or business partner